Getting Started

 Launching the MLFlow UI

-Open a separate shell and activate the virtual environment that the model is training in.
-Then, run
+To initialize MLFlow, open a separate shell and activate the virtual environment that the model is training in.
+Then, navigate to the directory from where you initiated the training run and execute the following command:-

 mlflow ui